Any time is the right time of year to send a card

 What if there’s no acknowledgment in the short term?
 What do you do if the call comes in many months later?
 Is there a way to know if the holiday card made a difference and if you should include them on next year’s list?

-I can look that up the moment I get a call–even if it’s 8 months later.
+As a marketing tool, my tracking method is helpful the moment I get a call–even if it’s 8 months later.

 However, you choose to put a value on the time invested in sending cards, factor in a little combat pay for hand cramps, getting behind on other work, and general boredom.